djblackett/code-repository/README.md

 This project is a server for sharing code snippets.
 You can upload and retrieve snippets of code that are persisted in a database.
 You can retrieve a specific code snippet by its UUID, or you can get a list of most recent code snippets.
 Making requests to endpoints beginning in `/api/` will return the code as JSON.
 Otherwise, it will be returned as html.
 There are options for limiting access to the code snippets.
 If you set the `time` and/or `views` property in the body of the POST request, you can set the number of seconds until the code snippet is automatically deleted, and/or the number of times it can be viewed before it is deleted.
 Snippets that are set with one of the properties will not be returned in requests made to the `/latest` endpoint.

-`GET /api/code/N` should return JSON with the N-th uploaded code snippet.
+`GET /api/code/N` will return JSON with the N-th uploaded code snippet.
-`GET /code/N` should return HTML that contains the N-th uploaded code snippet.
+`GET /code/N` will return HTML that contains the N-th uploaded code snippet.
-`POST /api/code/new` should take a JSON object with a single field code, use it as the current code snippet, and return JSON with a single field id.
+`POST /api/code/new` will take a JSON object with a single field code, use it as the current code snippet, and return JSON with a single field id.
 ID is the UUID of the code snippet that can help you access it via the endpoint `GET /code/N`.
-`GET /code/new` should be the same as in the second and third stages.
+`GET /code/new` will be the same as in the second and third stages.
-`GET /api/code/latest` should return a JSON array with 10 most recently uploaded code snippets sorted from the newest to the oldest.
+`GET /api/code/latest` will return a JSON array with 10 most recently uploaded code snippets sorted from the newest to the oldest.
-`GET /code/latest` should return HTML that contains 10 most recently uploaded code snippets.
-Use the title Latest for this page.
+`GET /code/latest` will return HTML that contains 10 most recently uploaded code snippets.

 ## Examples
 In the following examples, consider that no code snippets have been uploaded beforehand.